Asha James

-Asha James (born 5 December 1999) is a Tobagonian javelin thrower, beach soccer player and a footballer who plays as a midfielder for US college team West Texas A&M Buffaloes and the Trinidad and Tobago women's national team.
+Asha James (born 5 December 1999) is a Tobagonian javelin thrower, beach soccer player and a footballer who plays as a midfielder for Valadares Gaia in Portugal and for the Trinidad and Tobago women's national team.

 Early life

 James was raised in Canaan, Tobago.

+Professional career

+James signed her first professional contract in 2023, joining Portuguese club Valadares Gaia.

 International career

 James represented Trinidad and Tobago at the 2016 CONCACAF Women's U-17 Championship qualification.
 At senior level, she capped during the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.